Salisbury-University/textual/src/analysis/TextAnalysis/README.md

   * How to use VADER to create labels for an unlabeled textual dataset.
   * A general pipeline of sentiment analysis using machine learning, from data preprocessing to model training and evaluation steps.
 (Multinomial Logistic Regression).
   * Pros and cons of using a machine learning approach in this manner.

+# SentimentAnalysisMLTOOL(Parallelized) (Sentiment Analysis using VADER and Multinomial Logistic Regression: MACHINE LEARNING APPROACH):

+## What this program does:
+* This is the same program as the notebook version except the preprocessing steps and the training steps have been parallelized using python's multiprocessing module.